World Cup 'hurt' driving Wales, says Bale

 "Thinking about the future can cause doubts in your own mind, so I've not been thinking about that.
 I've just been focusing on this game coming up and whatever happens in the future I'll decide in future."

-Wales qualified for the World Cup play-offs by finishing second in their group behind the world's number one-ranked side Belgium.
+Wales qualified for the World Cup play-offs by finishing second in their group behind Belgium, the world's number one-ranked side.

 Austria finished fourth behind Denmark, Scotland and Israel but earned a play-off spot by virtue of winning their Nations League group.